Finding serenity in fly fishing: one day at a time.

 Community

 Being part of a community – a part of something larger than yourself – gives you a sense of purpose, belonging, and inclusion.
 In recovery, a community provides a lifeline.
-Alcoholics and addicts cannot rely on willpower alone.
-On the contrary, those suffering from substance abuse need the support of a community to stay clean.
+Those with substance use disorder cannot rely on willpower alone, they need the support of a community to stay clean.

 reeling in recovery (4).JPG